tobramycin - injection, Nebcin (cont.)

 PRECAUTIONS: Before using tobramycin, tell your doctor or pharmacist if you are allergic to it; or to other aminoglycoside antibiotics (such as gentamicin); or if you have any other allergies.
 This product may contain inactive ingredients (such as sulfites), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: cystic fibrosis, hearing problems (including deafness, decreased hearing), kidney problems, low blood minerals (including potassium, magnesium, calcium), myasthenia gravis, Parkinson's disease.Tobramycin may cause live bacterial vaccines (such as typhoid vaccine) not to work as well.
 Therefore, do not have any immunizations/vaccinations while using this medication without the consent of your doctor.Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).Older adults may be more sensitive to the effects of this drug, especially kidney damage.This medication is not recommended for use during pregnancy.
 Although there have been reports of harm in babies born to women using similar drugs, the risk for harm may not be the same with this drug.
 Discuss the risks and benefits with your doctor.This drug passes into breast milk in very small amounts.
 However, many doctors consider breastfeeding safe while using this medication.
 Consult your doctor before breastfeeding.

 DRUG INTERACTIONS: See also Warning section.Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.Other medications that may affect the kidneys or hearing may increase the risk of kidney damage or hearing loss if taken with tobramycin.
-Some affected drugs include: amikacin, amphotericin B, cidofovir, cisplatin, polymyxin B, cephalosporins such as cephaloridine, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, "water pills"/diuretics such as furosemide, among others.Although most antibiotics probably do not affect hormonal birth control such as pills, patch, or ring, some antibiotics may decrease their effectiveness.
+Some affected drugs include: amikacin, amphotericin B, cidofovir, cisplatin, polymyxin B, cephalosporins such as cephaloridine, nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, among others.Although most antibiotics probably do not affect hormonal birth control such as pills, patch, or ring, some antibiotics may decrease their effectiveness.
 This could cause pregnancy.
 Examples include rifamycins such as rifampin or rifabutin.
 Be sure to ask your doctor or pharmacist if you should use additional reliable birth control methods while using this antibiotic.

 Report Problems to the Food and Drug Administration